 The Sea of Galilee is where Jesus is said to have calmed the sea and walked on the water.
 Located on the western shore of the Sea of Galilee is the resort town of Tiberias, named after the Roman emperor Tiberius and settled more than 2,000 years ago.
-A mile south of Tiberias are the famous hot springs of Hammat Tiberias.
+A mile south of Tiberias is the famous hot springs of Hammat Tiberias.

 For those interested in touring wine vineyards, Zichron Ya’akov is home to about 12 wineries where you can do winery tours and taste the wines.
-Located in the picturesque countryside of Mount Carmel, Zichron Ya’akov has a lovely main street lined with cafes, restaurants and artsy stores.
+Located in the picturesque countryside of Mount Carmel, Zichron Ya’akov has a lovely main street lined with cafes, restaurants, and artsy stores.

 One of the best things to do in Israel with kids is to visit the Dead Sea.
-The Dead Sea (actually a lake) is the lowest point on Earth and you can experience the weightlessness of its salty water and coat yourself and the kids in the warm thick mud (make sure to choose a beach that also has sea mud!).
+The Dead Sea (actually a lake) is the lowest point on Earth, and you can experience the weightlessness of its salty water and coat yourself and the kids in the warm thick mud (make sure to choose a beach that also has sea mud!).

-The Dead Sea minerals like sodium, potassium and magnesium are renowned for their healing properties.
+The Dead Sea minerals like sodium, potassium, and magnesium are renowned for their healing properties.
 Be careful with younger children as any small cuts will sting badly when swimming in the salty water.

 Masada is a UNESCO world heritage site atop a mountain that overlooks the Dead Sea.
 You can hike up the mountain (about 40 minutes) via the winding “Snake Path” or take the cable car to the top for incredible views and explore the ruins of King Herod’s Palace.

 Ein Gedi is a nature reserve that is a lush oasis with cascading waterfalls and shaded cave pools perfect for cooling off on hot days.
-It is one of the best spots for hiking in Israel with plenty of kid-friendly walks.
+It is one of the best spots for hiking in Israel, with plenty of kid-friendly walks.

 The Negev Desert covers over half of the country’s total land area and is a stunning and starkly beautiful place to visit in Israel.
-Nomadic Bedouins have lived here for centuries and there are still flourishing Israeli communities that have found harmony with their desert surroundings.
+Nomadic Bedouins have lived here for centuries, and there are still flourishing Israeli communities that have found harmony with their desert surroundings.

 The Negev Desert is also home to diverse wildlife, including the desert Hyrax and the Nubian Ibex, and is known for a unique geological formation called makhteshim which are crater-sized holes formed by water erosion.
 There are also hiking trails, bike trails, archaeological treasures, and more.
 Doing a family tour of the Negev Desert is one of the most unique things to do in Israel with kids.

 Eilat is a popular resort town on the Red Sea and the southernmost town in Israel.
-It is a popular location for scuba diving to see beautiful coral reefs and marine life including lionfish, clownfish, moray eels, and manta rays.
+It is a popular location for scuba diving to see beautiful coral reefs and marine life, including lionfish, clownfish, moray eels, and manta rays.
 Some species can only be found in the Red Sea.
 Younger children can see the sea life by snorkelling or riding a glass-bottomed boat.

-Eilat has some of the top attractions for kids in Israel including a dolphin reef, an underwater observatory, and a bird park.
+Eilat has some of the top attractions for kids in Israel, including a dolphin reef, an underwater observatory, and a bird park.

 Travelling around Israel is relatively easy.
 Larger cities like Tel Aviv and Jerusalem have great public transport systems and plenty of taxis, so renting a car is unnecessary, especially since parking can be expensive.